Stefan Denković

-Stefan Denković (Стефан Денковић; born 16 June 1991) is a Montenegrin professional footballer who plays as a forward for Bosnian Premier League club Radnik Bijeljina.
+Stefan Denković (Стефан Денковић; born 16 June 1991) is a Montenegrin professional footballer who plays as a forward for Mornar.

 Club career

 An ethnic Montenegrin born in Belgrade, Serbia, Denković started playing in the youth team of Red Star Belgrade and he made his senior debut in 2009 when he was loaned to Red Star's farm team, FK Sopot, where he played two seasons in the Serbian League Belgrade, Serbian third tier before moving to Israel in summer 2011.
 There he made his competitive debut on 20 August 2011 as a substitute in Hapoel Haifa's 1–0 loss to Ironi Kiryat Shmona.

 In spring 2016, Denković played with Osotspa Samut Prakan in Thai Premier League, and in summer he returned to Europe and joined FK Zemun from the Serbian First League.

 International career

 He has been a member of the Montenegrin under-19 national team since 2009.